deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Regaari's ears pricked.
 "They're *ordering* me to influence her?" he asked.

-"Well…no…Not *ordering* as such…" Kirono backpedalled, and with good reason.
+"Well...no...Not *ordering* as such..."
+Kirono backpedalled, and with good reason.
 The whole clan's mating fitness would suffer if the Females felt that Giymuy was being *bullied* by the Whitecrests.

 "Then I shall use my best discretion and judgement."
 Regaari asserted.
 "Just as the Fathers trained me to."